farkon00/binarian/README.md

   All files with code on binarian have extension .bino.

   To run your code, run python file(binarian.py) or executable(binarian.exe).
-Also you can add debug after file name to see variable in the end of executing.
+Also you can add -d flag after file name to see variable in the end of execution.

   Examples :
   ```